 I’d recommended this emotional labeling to clients for years, but I’m fairly certain I’d never tried it myself.
 Again, I was a therapist—this simple labeling practice was for my child clients to use.
 It was “Self-Management 101.”
-I was far beyond such “basic” strategies.
-I was wrong, because I sat at my desk with distress rippling through me.
-My mind was electric with ranting, and I was on track for a less than effective, connected, and creative day.
-I needed to return to the “basics.”
+I thought I was far beyond such “basic” strategies—I was wrong, because I sat at my desk with distress rippling through me, my mind was electric with ranting, and I was on track for a less than effective, connected, and creative day.
+I needed to return to the basics.

 The recommendation comes from a solid foundation.
 Research has shown that mere verbal labeling of negative emotions can help people recover control.[i]
 UCLA’s Matthew Lieberman refers to this as “affect labeling” and his fMRI brain scan research shows that this labeling of emotion appears to decrease activity in the brain’s emotional centers, including the amygdala.
 This dampening of the emotional brain allows its frontal lobe (reasoning and thinking center) to have greater sway over solving the problem du jour.